tiagotschmidt/NAD_ML_models/eppnad_notes/eppnad Planning.md

 ### 3.2.
 Implement Unit Tests Incrementally
 - [ ] **Target:** Core framework components.
-    - [ ] Write unit tests for the `Logger` to verify message formatting and file output.
+    - [x] Write unit tests for the `EnergyMonitor` to verify message formatting and output.
     - [x] Write unit tests for the `Manager` to ensure it correctly parses configurations.
     - [ ] Write unit tests for the `ExecutionEngine` using a "mock" model object to test the execution flow without training a real model.